NLnetLabs/routinator/doc/manual/source/manual-page.rst

       rrdp-max-delta-list-len
-            An integer value that specifies the maximum number of deltas listed the notification file of an RRDP repository before the list is considered empty instead and the snapshot is user.
+            An integer value that specifies the maximum number of deltas listed the notification file of an RRDP repository before the list is considered empty and the snapshot is used instead.
             If the value is missing, the default of 500 is used.

       rrdp-timeout